Douglas Moggach

-Douglas Moggach (BA Toronto, MA and PhD Princeton) is a professor at the University of Ottawa and Honorary Fellow of St. Catharine's College, Cambridge.
+Douglas Moggach is a professor at the University of Ottawa and Honorary Fellow of St. Catharine's College, Cambridge.
+He was elected Fellow of the Royal Society of Canada in 2025.
 He is Honorary Professor of Philosophy at the University of Sydney, and has held visiting appointments at Sidney Sussex College and King's College, Cambridge, the Centre for History and Economics, Cambridge, Queen Mary University of London, the Scuola Normale Superiore di Pisa., and the Fondazione San Carlo di Modena, where he taught a graduate seminar in Italian on German Idealism.

 He lectured on Marx and German Idealism as Visiting Professor at Beijing Normal University in 2013 and 2015.